 It might look unusual, but master it and you'll reap the benefits

 Shotcut is another professional-feeling free video editor that requires a little patience if you are achieve the results it is so capable of delivering.
 The slightly unusual interface can be put down to the fact that this started life as a Linux application, and little has changed in its conversion to Windows.

-To start with, the layout of the interface may seem a little stark as you will need to not only load a video, but also choose which editing mode you would like to work in and which tools you'd like to use.
+To start with, the interface may seem a little stark.
+You will need to not only load a video, but also choose which editing mode you would like to work in and which tools you'd like to use.

-There's no getting away from the fact that Shotcot has a steep learning curve.
-It's possible to achieve some impressive results by simply applying one of the many available filters to your video, but the real rewards will only be reaped by those willing to invest the time and energy in fully getting to grips with what's on offer.
+There's no getting away from the fact that Shotcut has a steep learning curve.
+It's possible to achieve some impressive results by simply applying one of its many filters to your video, but the real rewards will only be reaped by those willing to invest the time and energy in fully getting to grips with what's on offer.

-A non-linear editor stacked with tools and filters
+A non-linear editor stacked with tools, with more added all the time

-This is a shame because VSDC Free Video Editor is highly capable, and can yield superb results.
-As a non-linear editor, it works in rather a different way to many other similar tools, letting you position video clips and other elements on the timeline wherever you like and edit them there.
+VSDC is highly capable, and can yield superb results.
+As a non-linear editor, it works in rather a different way to many other similar tools, letting you position clips and other elements on the timeline wherever you like and edit them there.

-With the ability to not only work with multiple scenes and transitions, but also to add sprites and text to videos, you can create a professional-quality movie if you're willing to stick with VSDC Free Video Editor's slightly odd way of working and unusual interface.
+With the ability to not only work with multiple scenes and transitions, but also to add sprites and text to videos, you can create a professional-quality movie if you're willing to stick with VSDC's slightly odd way of working and unusual interface.